thevarungupta1/Labs_Linux_training/Lab01.md

 # Unix Architecture
-1. kernel
-2. shell
-3. commands and utlities
-4. files and directories

-# Kernel − The kernel is the heart of the operating system.
+- **kernel** : The kernel is the heart of the operating system.
 It interacts with the hardware and most of the tasks like memory management, task scheduling and file management.

-# Shell − The shell is the utility that processes your requests.
+- **shell** : The shell is the utility that processes your requests.
 When you type in a command at your terminal, the shell interprets the command and calls the program that you want.
 The shell uses standard syntax for all commands.

-# Commands and Utilities − There are various commands and utilities which you can make use of in your day to day activities. cp, mv, cat and grep, etc. are few examples of commands and utilities.
+- **commands and utlities** : There are various commands and utilities which you can make use of in your day to day activities. cp, mv, cat and grep, etc. are few examples of commands and utilities.

-# Files and Directories − all the data of unix is organized into files, all the files are then organized into the directries. these directories are further organized into a tree-like structure called the file system
+- **files and directories** : all the data of unix is organized into files, all the files are then organized into the directries. these directories are further organized into a tree-like structure called the file system

-# it is multi-programming, multi-user operating system, it means the same system can be used by different users with different access right and simulteneosly many application can run on it
+-  It is multi-programming, multi-user operating system, it means the same system can be used by different users with different access right and simulteneosly many application can run on it

-# Characterstics
+### Characterstics
 - it can work on different type of hardware, so it is portable
 - linux is an open source, so it free to use and users can also work on enhancing features of the linux operating system
 - it is multi user operating system